July 30 - August 8, 2020

 Wednesday, July 29, 2020

-Motorcoach from Central PA to airport for overnight flight to Venice, Italy.
+Motorcoach from Central PA to Newark Liberty International Airport for overnight flight to Venice, Italy.

 One of the world’s most beautiful cities also happens to be one of its most unusual.
 Venice is actually spread over 120 islands in the Adriatic Sea.
 Because the city is connected by canals instead of streets, a good way to see Venice is by boat or, if you prefer, a romantic gondola ride.
 The epicenter of the city is St. Mark’s Square, where you’ll find the 900-year old St. Mark’s Basilica.
 You’ll admire all the buildings that line the banks of the Grand Canal and enjoy morning espressos, in this capital of northern Italy’s Veneto region.
 The city has been immortalized in art, literature, and film over the centuries and one of the prime buildings found reflected in these mediums is the Palazzo Ducale.
 This proud, ornate building on the waterfront represents Venice’s seat of power.
 Make your way to the countless galleries and landmarks this city has to offer, and once you’ve worked up an appetite, you’ll be thrilled to be in a city that takes its food very seriously.
 Squid-ink spaghetti, risotto with prawns and zucchini, and marinated sardines are a specialty, while the world-favorite tiramisu, originally invented in nearby Treviso, has found a happy second home to Venice.